Sluckson/Flixter/readme.md

 #### REQUIRED (10pts)

-- [X ] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+- [X] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
-- [X ] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.
+- [X] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.

 #### BONUS

-- [- ] Trailers for popular movies are played automatically when the movie is selected (1 point).
+- [-] Trailers for popular movies are played automatically when the movie is selected (1 point).
   - [X] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
-  - [ X] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
+  - [X] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
-- [- ] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
+- [-] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
 - [ X] Apply the popular ButterKnife annotation library to reduce view boilerplate.
 (1 point)
 - [ ] Add a rounded corners for the images using the Glide transformations.
 (1 point)